 Constructing a mind map is a good way to identify an initial topic.

 First, work with your group to come up with a panel topic by completing this mind map activity:

 After you have finished the map, click "Print" when it pops up in the orange box, then change the printer destination to "Print as PDF" and save the file to your flash drive or the desktop.
 Then, have one person in your group upload the PDF to the D2L dropbox to turn in this assignment.
 Note all group member names in the dropbox comment field.

 Finally, work individually to complete the Planning Your Research Topic exercise.
 This will help you develop a focused topic for your own research within your group's overall panel topic.
 Once you have completed the exercise, upload it to the D2L dropbox.

 Certain disciplines use specific citation styles, for this course you will use APA format.
 You will need to learn APA style and use it in your projects as you progress through this class, and it is important for you to know:

 Here is a resource for you when creating your list of references for this class, and here is an example using one author.

-[last name, author's first and second initial], [year published], [title in italic], [publication location:publishing company]
+[last name, author's first and second initial], [year published], [title in italics], [publication location:publishing company]

 Jump, P. (2015).
 Quotation marks not compulsory: Hundreds fail to spot plagiarism, The Times Higher Education Supplement:THE

-And when citing within your paper for a quote or paraphrase, either mention the author's last name, such as, "According to Jump,..." or note the author in parentheses at the end of your sentence, such as, "Blah blah blah (Jump)."
+When citing within your paper for a quote or paraphrase, either mention the author's last name like "According to Jump, ...", or note the author in parentheses at the end of your sentence like "...
+(Jump)."